TangLinjia/tanglinjia.github.io/index.md

 ---

 # About Me

+# About Me

-Hi, this is **Linjia Tang (Alex)**.<br>
+Hi, this is **Linjia Tang (Alex).**

-I am a undergraduate student in Computer Science at the University of Waterloo.
+I am an undergraduate student in Computer Science at the University of Waterloo.

+### Research on [Sihang Liu](https://www.sihangliu.com/)'s Team
-Last year, I have conducted this research under the supervision of Prof. [Sihang Liu](https://www.sihangliu.com/).
+Conducted research under the supervision of Prof. Sihang Liu last year.

-Currently, I am currently participating in two part-time research projects:

-- **RNA-small molecule binding affinity project**
+### RNA-small molecule Binding Affinity Project
 Supervised by Principal Scientist [Wu Min](https://sites.google.com/site/wumincf/) of A*STAR in Singapore.

-- **Medical Image Generation project**
+### Medical Image Generation Project
 Supervised by Ph.D. student [Jasper Zhang](https://jasperzhang.com/) at the University of Toronto and the University Health Network.

+---

-> **🔴 I am seeking a Master/PhD position for Fall 2026 admission.**
+🟥 **_I am seeking a Master/PhD position for Fall 2026 admission._**
-> If you have any information, please contact me.
-Thank you!

-**<font color="#990000">I am seeking a Master/PhD position for 2026 Fall admission.
-If you have any information, please contact me.
-Thank you!</font>**

 ---